 “Nor did mine.
 I thought maybe he went mad from war.
 Do you believe the bastard prince?”

 “I believe in prophecy.
-In the Kingspirit that connects us all to Anjan’s heirs.
+In the Kingsright that connects us all to Anjan’s heirs.
 The Northern Vine may not, but—“

 The gray robe spun on his heels.
 “Who said that?”

 Lord Uthron?
 She inched closer.
 Sharp twigs grazed her hair, loosing golden bangs.

 She almost made water again.
 She knew from parish that name was another one for the Shadowkings, deadly servants of the Nagarthessi, the bastard sons of Dracar vanquished by King Anjan in the First Days.
 A spotty brown spider descended on a silk thread to dangle by her cheek, yet she didn’t move.

 The gray robe took the other’s hand, a gentle touch.
 “You know I won’t pry.
 That is part of the arrangement we have . . . an arrangement you know I must now end.
 So consider this my parting gift.
 You talk of Uzmen, Muhregites, and Shadowkings, but you should be aware that my colleagues are watching you.
 And their intentions are not benign.”

 The black cloak retracted his hand as if from fear of pox.
 “Thank you for your gift,” he said coldly.

 “You should take it more kindly,” the other warned.
 “You and I are the last of our kind.
 I’ve protected you for as long as I can, but the Northern Vine has little love for you.
 I’ve kept them at bay but there are some who watch the stars—and want to act.
 And they will not abide—“

 A songbird trilled three times.
 The men stirred uneasily.

 “We are not alone,” the gray robe said above a whisper.

 Sara seized with terror.
-The man in the gray robe sent his gray eyes here and there . . . and settled on where she huddled beneath the hedge.
+The man in gray sent his eyes here and there . . . and settled on where she huddled beneath the hedge.